Skip to content

 Then there's the quality issue.
 Even when you can answer, you're rushed.
 You miss details about the job.
 You forget to ask about access, parking, or whether they've turned off the mains.
 The customer hears power tools in the background and wonders if you're really listening.

 The median tradie in Australia earns $85,000 annually.
 If you're spending 90 minutes daily on phone admin (callbacks, scheduling, quote follow-ups), that's 11% of your working time not doing billable work.
 For a sole operator charging $120 per hour, that's roughly $26,000 in lost annual revenue.
 Heading into 2026, these numbers will only increase as labour rates continue to rise.
+An AI answering service like Trillet exists to catch those calls so they turn into booked jobs instead of missed ones.
+If you are weighing up your options, our complete AI receptionist guide walks through how these systems work end to end.

 How does AI distinguish emergency calls from routine enquiries?